Occupational safety and health: United States

 Harry McShane, age 16, 1908.
 Pulled into machinery in a factory in Cincinnati and had his arm ripped off and his leg broken without any compensation.

-The United States are responsible for the first health program focusing on workplace conditions.
+The United States is responsible for the first health program focusing on workplace conditions.
 This was the Marine Hospital Service, inaugurated in 1798 and providing care for merchant seamen.
 This was the beginning of what would become the US Public Health Service (USPHS).

 The first worker compensation acts in the United States were passed in New York in 1910 and in Washington and Wisconsin in 1911.
 Later rulings included occupational diseases in the scope of the compensation, which was initially restricted to accidents.

 In 1914 the USPHS set up the Office of Industrial Hygiene and Sanitation, the ancestor of the current National Institute for Safety and Health (NIOSH).
 In the early 20th century, workplace disasters were still common.
 For example, in 1911 a fire at the Triangle Shirtwaist Company in New York killed 146 workers, mostly women and immigrants.
 Most died trying to open exits that had been locked.
-Radium dial painter cancers,"phossy jaw", mercury and lead poisonings, silicosis, and other pneumoconioses were extremely common.
+Radium dial painter cancers, "phossy jaw", mercury and lead poisonings, silicosis, and other pneumoconioses were extremely common.

-The enactment of the Federal Coal Mine Health and Safety Act of 1969 was quickly followed by the 1970 Occupational Safety and Health Act, which established the Occupational Safety and Health Administration (OSHA) and NIOSH in their current form`.
+The enactment of the Federal Coal Mine Health and Safety Act of 1969 was quickly followed by the 1970 Occupational Safety and Health Act, which established the Occupational Safety and Health Administration (OSHA) and NIOSH in their current form.